ysongh/NilDataWallet/README.md

-# 🔒 NilDataWallet
+# NilData Wallet

-**NilDataWallet** is a **browser extension** that helps users **manage private data and control permissions**.
+NilData Wallet is a browser extension that helps users manage private data and control permissions in Nillion's User Owned Collections
-It provides a simple, secure way to decide what personal data gets shared with applications and services.

 ---